Covid crunch: Fletcher Building drops annual result bombshell, flags $196m loss

 Fletcher Building will make a $196 million loss due to the effect the pandemic has taken on the business, a reversal of fortunes after last year's $164m profit.

-Chief executive Ross Taylor this morning updated the market ahead of next Tuesday's full-year result to June 30, 2020.
+Chief executive Ross Taylor this morning updated the market ahead of next Wednesday's full-year result to June 30, 2020.

 He cited three factors which would reduce operating earings by $150m: